Preliminary Study on Dark Matter-Dominated Systems: Further Analysis for galactic dark matter halos with Pressure: Discussion

 \section{Discussion}

 We have integrated the TOV system with the dark matter EoS given by equation \ref{EOS_rho}.
-Four cases where analyzed: three family of solutions were obtained for the representative sets of parameters ($\bar p_\bullet, \bar \rho_\bullet$) given in Table \ref{tablaParametros}, as they cover most of the parameter space that can fit the observed rotational velocities of Low Surface Brightness Galaxies.
-The fourth family of solutions was obtained by fixing $\bar p_\bullet$ in order for the constancy of the surface brightness in galaxies found in \cite{Donato:2009ab,Gentile:2009bw} to be always satisfied.
-This last family of solutions has as free parameter the central density.
+Four cases were analyzed: three families of solutions were obtained for the representative sets of parameters ($\bar p_\bullet, \bar \rho_\bullet$) given in Table \ref{tablaParametros}, as they cover most of the parameter space that can fit the observed rotational velocities of Low Surface Brightness Galaxies.
+The fourth family of solutions was obtained by fixing $\bar p_\bullet$ for the constancy of the surface brightness in galaxies found in \cite{Donato:2009ab,Gentile:2009bw} to be always satisfied.
+This last family of solutions has as a free parameter the central density.
 The four families of dark matter halos have similar properties and one configuration in all cases is of special interest: the configuration with maximum mass.
 The parameters presented in table \ref{tablaCritica} represent the maximum mass and corresponding radii for our galaxy halos.
 The stable configurations are to the right of the maximum and the unstable ones to the left in the $M-R$ diagrams.
-As it is common in various mass-radius relations, for large values of the central pressure the curves start to curl.
-The maximum in the curves divide the stable configurations from the unstable ones.
+As is common in various mass-radius relations, for large values of the central pressure the curves start to curl.
+The maximum in the curves divides the stable configurations from the unstable ones.
 The halos that fit the rotational curve for the considered galaxies are all on the unstable branch.
+It is important to note that this separation into stable/unstable objects can not be forced \textit{a priori} into the EOS.
+With the assumption made in \cite{Barranco:2013wy} the EOS is unique, and the consistency check at that stage not to discard the EOS was that $p$ is a monotonically increasing function of $\rho$.
+Nonetheless, it is possible to engineer an EOS such that objects with the characteristics of DM halos are stable, for example with a polytropic EOS, but then the velocity profile does not coincide with the PSS profile.